SoftwareAG/c8y-docs/content/microservice-sdk/rest-bundle/overview.md

 This section describes specific aspects of developing microservices using the REST interface.

 {{< product-c8y-iot >}} employs REST for all external communication.
-Regardless whether the communication originates from IoT devices, from web applications or from back-office IT systems, the communication protocol is always REST.
+Regardless whether the communication originates from IoT devices, from web apps or from back-office IT systems, the communication protocol is always REST.

 REST is a very simple and secure protocol based on HTTP(S) and TCP.
 It is today the de-facto Internet standard supported by all networked programming environments ranging from very simple devices up to large-scale IT.
 One of the many books introducing REST is [RESTful Web Services](http://oreilly.com/catalog/9780596529260).

-With this API description you will learn how to use {{< product-c8y-iot >}}'s REST interfaces to develop microservice applications on top of the {{< product-c8y-iot >}} platform.
+With this API description you will learn how to use {{< product-c8y-iot >}}'s REST interfaces to develop microservice web apps on top of the {{< product-c8y-iot >}} platform.

 The description is closely linked to the {{< openapi >}}, which describes each interface in detail.
 Relevant secions in the {{< openapi >}} are in particular: